Manuscripts, Archives and Letters: further information

 Within this domain many series of shelfmarks or call numbers are in use.
 They are necessary to identify the works and request them for consultation in the Reading Room.
 A shelfmark consist of a letter code (mostly derived from the name of a collector or archive’s creator) and a number (sometimes in its turn followed by a one or more letters): LTK 191 — VLF 30 — BPL 14 A. In the Overview of shelfmarks you will find all lettercodes in use.

-First search the online catalogue, using the Special Collections tab.
+First search the catalogue, via the search scope Special Collections.
 You can limit search requests beforehand (or filter search results afterwards) to Manuscripts and archives or to Letters (no distinction between western and oriental documents), if desired also by language and period.
-The online catalogue contains:
+The catalogue contains:

 - descriptions of manuscripts or papers, and of letters or correspondence parts.
-When documents have been digitized, the online catalogue also contains separate descriptions of these digital versions, with links to the scans in Digital Special Collections.
+When documents have been digitized, the online catalogue also contains separate descriptions of these digital versions, with links to the images in Digital Collections.

 For most special collection items the online catalogue doesn’t provide in-depth descriptions.
 More information can be found in printed catalogues and inventories that have been compiled in the course of time.
 They have been brought together in a separate collection guide: Collection Catalogues of the Holdings of Leiden University Libraries.
 This collection guides listst nearly 400 printed publications, divided in chapters (A-S), with links to the paper copies and digital versions.